vaidashi/career-development-curriculum/module_one/learning_to_pair.md

 ### Facilitating the Conversation
 Now that you’ve identified a motivation behind your partner’s behavior, how do you conduct a conversation to change that behavior?

-* **Establish safety**: you’re about to address something sensitive with another person and he/she may feel threatened in one way or another.
+* **Establish safety**: you’re about to address something sensitive with another person and they may feel threatened in one way or another.
 	* **Mutual Respect**: People feel unsafe when they don’t feel mutual respect
 		* **Fix**: calm tone of voice, facial expressions, and using respectful language
 		* Ask for permission to speak with your partner